huggingface/peft/docs/source/task_guides/semantic_segmentation_lora.md

 attention blocks of the base model.
 These matrices are identified by their respective names, "query" and "value".
 Therefore, we should specify these names in the `target_modules` argument of `LoraConfig`.

+After we wrap our base model `model` with `PeftModel` along with the config, we get a new model where only the LoRA parameters are trainable (so-called "update matrices") while the pre-trained parameters are kept frozen.
+These include the parameters of the randomly initialized classifier parameters too.
+This is NOT we want when fine-tuning the base model on our custom dataset.
+To ensure that the classifier parameters are also trained, we specify `modules_to_save`.
+This also ensures that these modules are serialized alongside the LoRA trainable parameters when using utilities like `save_pretrained()` and `push_to_hub()`.

 In addition to specifying the `target_modules` within `LoraConfig`, we also need to specify the `modules_to_save`.
-When we wrap our base model with `PeftModel` and pass the configuration, we obtain a new model in which only the LoRA parameters are trainable (the so-called "update matrices"), while the pre-trained parameters and the randomly initialized classifier parameters are kept frozen.
+When we wrap our base model with `PeftModel` and pass the configuration, we obtain a new model in which only the LoRA parameters are trainable, while the pre-trained parameters and the randomly initialized classifier parameters are kept frozen.
-However, we do want to train the classifier parameters for finetuning.
+However, we do want to train the classifier parameters.
 By specifying the `modules_to_save` argument, we ensure that the classifier parameters are also trainable, and they will be serialized alongside the LoRA trainable parameters when we use utility functions like `save_pretrained()` and `push_to_hub()`.

 Let's review the rest of the parameters: